The Details

 What Does Pyridoxine Do?
 The active form of pyridoxine, pyridoxal 5-phosphate (PLP), serves as an enzyme cofactor in over 100 enzyme reactions in carbohydrate, lipid, and amino acid metabolism.
 Of importance in CalmNeeds®, PLP is the cofactor for the enzyme glutamate decarboxylase, which converts glutamate (the main excitatory neurotransmitter) into GABA (the main inhibitory neurotransmitter).
 Additionally, PLP is the cofactor for the enzyme aromatic-L-amino-acid decarboxylase, which converts 5-HTP to serotonin.
 Serotonin is an important neurotransmitter in the nervous system, including in the brain and gut, with important inhibitory roles.
 PLP is also involved in myelin and hemoglobin synthesis, and gene expression.

 What Does a Pyridoxine Deficiency Appear as?
-Deficiency is generally found in individuals with highly-restricted diets and/or substantial gastrointestinal disease.
-Symptoms can include weakness, fatigue, depression, seizures, peripheral neuropathy, vomiting, anemia, and cardiovascular disease including stroke.
+Deficiency is generally found in individuals with highly-restricted diets and/or substantial gastrointestinal conditions.* Symptoms can include poor sleep, irritability, and a nervous state.*

 What Form of Pyridoxine is Best?
 Most supplements contain inactivated pyridoxine, but some sources suggest that the activated (pyridoxal-5-phosphate, abbreviated as PLP) form is better.
 Studies are few, and the answer is not clear.
 Inactivated pyridoxine is present in CalmNeeds®, but both activated (PLP) and inactivated pyridoxine are present in NeuroNeeds’ products SpectrumNeeds® and EnergyNeeds®.